-Students reported for an alleged violation of the Student Conduct Code will be sent a Notice of Investigation letter or a Notice of Conference Meeting letter, depending on the circumstances of the referral or incident report.
+After receiving a disciplinary referral, the Office of Student Conduct & Ethical Development will determine whether there is sufficient information to proceed with an investigation.
+Students involved in an alleged violation of the Standards for Student Conduct will be sent a Notice of Investigation letter or a Notice of Conference Meeting letter, depending on the circumstances of the referral or incident report.
 In either case, students are instructed to schedule a meeting with a Student Conduct Administrator.

 During the meeting, the student will have the opportunity to respond to any allegations and to share information relating to their involvement in the incident.
-If a student chooses to not participate, discipline proceedings can move forward to a resolution without their input.
+If a student chooses not to participate, discipline proceedings can move forward to a resolution without their input.

 Students may be accompanied by an advisor of their choosing to any meeting with a Student Conduct Administrator.
 However, an individual may not serve as an advisor if they are otherwise involved with the same discipline matter, and the advisor may not speak on behalf of the student.
+More information about the role of attorneys serving as Advisors is described in the CSU Student Conduct Process.

-Once the investigation into the incident is complete, the Student Conduct Administrator will determine whether a student is found responsible for a policy violation.
+Once the investigation into the incident is complete, the Student Conduct Administrator will determine whether a student is found responsible for a policy violation, based on a preponderance of the evidence.
 If found responsible, the Student Conduct Administrator will offer the student the opportunity to resolve the matter via a Resolution Agreement.
 If the student does not accept the terms of the Resolution Agreement, the student may request a disciplinary hearing.

 The disciplinary hearing is led by a Hearing Officer, who reviews evidence presented by the student and Student Conduct Administrator.
 The student and Student Conduct Administrator are also allowed to bring witnesses to testify.
-After the meeting has concluded, the Hearing Officer will submit a written report of findings and conclusions to the President's designee, along with any recommended sanctions.
+After the meeting has concluded, the Hearing Officer will submit a written report of findings and conclusions to the President's designee (the Vice President for Student Affairs), along with any recommended sanctions.
 The President's designee will review the Hearing Officer's report and issue a final decision.